-Rate adaptation was designed to counter weak signal strength and provide improved spatial coverage for WLAN networks and not to mitigate interference.
-However, when the source of error is strong interference which affects all data rates equally, rate adaptation is counter-productive.
-Since we expect future wireless cells to be compact with good-coverage, we need linklayer mechanisms to be robust against interference and not just propagation errors.
-Our suggestion is to moderate rate adaptation off and let higher layers tackle residual errors.
-The rest of the paper assumes that rate adaptation has been turned off.
+Rate adaptation was designed to counter weak signal strength and provide improved spatial coverage for WLAN networks.
+However, when the source of error is strong interference which affects all data rates equally, rate adaptation is counterproductive.
+Since we expect future wireless cells to be compact with good-coverage, we need link-layer mechanisms to be robust against interference and not just propagation errors.
+Our suggestion is to moderate rate adaptation and let higher layers tackle residual errors.
+For simplicity, the rest of the paper assumes that rate adaptation has been turned off.